 No matter what type of grading is required, the building pad should be elevated six inches or more on all side for proper drainage.

-A drainage swale is a shallow, U-shaped grassland depression that is constructed to lead water from a drained surface to a discharge system.
+A drainage swale is a shallow, U-shaped grassland depression that is constructed to direct water from the ground surface to a discharge point.

-Swales are usually grassed or lined with stone.
-It should be constructed with sufficient capacity and slope to carry the storm water away from the building.
+Swales are usually grassed...some are lined with stone.
+They should be constructed with sufficient capacity and slope to carry the storm water away from the structure.
 The discharge point should not create drainage issues with neighbors.
-Always be aware of where the water empties and in a location that does not affect the downstream neighbor.
+Always be aware of where the water discharges.
+Insure that the discharge location will not affect the downstream neighbor.

 Drainage systems for yards also include the stone swale.
 Stone swales are very popular with homeowners.